-73-year-old found stabbed to death in neck: police
+73-year-old found stabbed to death in the Bronx

 MOTT HAVEN, the Bronx —Authorities are investigating after a man was found stabbed to death inside of an apartment in the Bronx, police said Tuesday.

-Police responded to a 911 call of an unconscious man inside of an apartment located at 352 Beekman Avenue, just before 8:40p.m. on Monday.
+Police responded to a 911 call of an unconscious man inside of an apartment located at 352 Beekman Ave., just before 8:40p.m. on Monday.

-When authorities arrived, they observed Owen Dillard, 73, of the Bronx, inside with multiple stab wounds to his neck, according to police.
+When authorities arrived, they discovered Owen Dillard, 73, inside the apartment with multiple stab wounds to his neck, according to police.

-The 73-year-old victim was initially found by his fiance’, police said.
+The 73-year-old victim was initially found by his fiancee, police said.

 Dillard was pronounced dead at the scene.